kmaooad/coding-19W05/README.md

 ### (Optional) Analyze dependencies

 Again, dependencies analysis is especially crucial at these early stages of your deep dive into OOD.
 This time try not only to find dependencies, but also classify them: do you think you can group dependencies according to some criteria?
 Do you see any typical *responsibilities* in your code?
 Can you split all dependencies and components (types, functions, modules) into some *abstraction levels*?
-Try to analyze these issues and their influence on maintenance and evolution of you code.
+Try to analyze these issues and their influence on maintenance and evolution of your code.